 Why should I use a video interview template?

-Templates save time, reduce interviewer bias, and create a consistent experience for every candidate.
+Templates save time, create consistency, and create a consistent experience for every candidate.
 They make it easier to compare responses and scale the interview process.

 How do I create a video interview template?